vchinna15/Design-Patterns/README.md

 OOAD(Object Oriented Analysis and Design:
 OOA: Object-oriented analysis is a method of analysis that examines requirements from the perspective of the classes and objects found in the vocabulary of the problem domain.

 The main difference between object-oriented analysis and other forms of analysis is that by the object-oriented approach we organize requirements around objects, which integrate both behaviors (processes) and states (data) modeled after real world objects that the system interacts with.
+Outputs will be Use Cases and Object Models.
 In other or traditional analysis methodologies(Structured Analysis and Design Methodology), the two aspects: processes and data are considered separately.
 For example, data may be modeled by ER diagrams, and behaviors by flow charts or structure charts.

 OOD: Object–Oriented Design (OOD) involves implementation of the conceptual model produced during object-oriented analysis.
 In OOD, concepts in the analysis model, which are technology−independent, are mapped onto implementing classes, constraints are identified and interfaces are designed, resulting in a model for the solution domain, i.e., a detailed description of how the system is to be built on concrete technologies.